-If this research study involves Aboriginal communities or organizations, or Aboriginals as an identified participant category, ensure that you are familiar with TCPS2 Chapter 9 and the CIHR Guidelines for Health Research Involving Aboriginal People if you are conducting a health-related study.
+If this research study involves Indigenous communities or organizations, or identifies Indigenous persons as a participant category, ensure that you are familiar with TCPS2 Chapter 9 and the CIHR Guidelines for Health Research Involving Aboriginal People if you are conducting a health-related study.
 Also attach a copy of the research agreement with the community (if available) in Question 9.8.
 Please describe the community consent process.
 If no community consent is being sought, please justify.

 Researchers must be very careful to explain any data sharing agreements entered into with partnering organizations.
 These agreements must be clearly explained in the consent materials and include descriptions of – who will and who potentially may – have access to data gathered over the course of the study.

 If your study falls within the expanded definition of a clinical/intervention trial provided by the ICMJE (International Committee of Medical Journal Editors), then your study must be registered with an authorized registry BEFORE it is started (but not necessarily before ethical approval is granted).